smanolloff/phoenix_params/README.md

 The function will _always_ be called, even if the param is missing (value would be `nil` in this case).

-The return value is used to replace the original one, unless it's a `{:error, reason}`, which signals a coercion failure.
+The return value will replace the original one, unless it's a `{:error, reason}`, which signals a coercion failure.

 Example: